American Field Service--Summer of '62--The Philippines

 Click here for larger photo with names

-At the end of the three days, prepared as best we could be, we traveled by train, boat or air to our host cities.
+At the end of orientation, prepared as best we could be, we traveled by train, boat or air to our host cities.
 Even though we were excited to begin our lives as exchange students, it was hard to say goodbye to each other.
 Although we had been together for a relatively short time, our bonds were strong.

-Now, 42 years later, we have another chance to hear about each other's experiences.
+Now, 52 (GASP!!) years later, we have another opportunity to hear about each other's experiences.
 Jack Hailey, Barbara Winograd Ross, and Brad Jessup stayed in touch over the years and they decided it would be interesting to find out what we all were doing now.
-So Jack surfed the web, googled, wandered through Classmates.com and at times played detective.
+So Jack surfed the web, Goggled, wandered through Classmates.com and at times played detective.

 What a delightful result.
 There is a joy in reconnecting with friends from the past that adds a richness to the present.